vvv44/AIHWs/HW3/readme.txt

+Search Algorithm HW
-Program that implements Search Algorithms by Victor Vargas and Xavier Martinez
+by Victor Vargas and Xavier Martinez

 The program translates a map from a text file (specified in arguments in the console) and applies a searching Algorithms (also specified in command arguments after testing file).
-The position arguments, that is, start and end must be zero based.
+The position arguments must be treat as array indices, as such the begin at zero.

+**Search Algorithms**
+Breadth-First Search - BFS
+Iterative Deepening Search - IDS
+A* Search - AS

+**How to run**
+"java -jar searchHW.jar [filename].txt [search-algo]"
+Example:
+"java -jar searchHW.jar test1.txt IDS"